stanmaz/BBOalert/README.md

 Options can contain also other types of records (Shortcut, Button, Trusted, Untrusted, Script, Alias).
 Those records will be active only if the option is enabled.

+Fragmentation of options is allowed.
+If two or more options are defined with the same label, they are all concatenated inside of BBOalert.
+But if you want to define partnership, you have to do with the first occurrence of an option.
+This way empty options can be declared in the beginning of the data.
+The code for each option can be provided later in the file not necessary in the same order.
+Example of a construct :

+    Option,A,me+partner1
+    Option,B,me+partner2
+    Option,C
+    Option
+    ……..
+    Option,B
+    … code part 1 for option B
+    Option
+    ………
+    Option,A
+    … code for option A
+    Option
+    ……..
+    Option,B
+    … code part 2 for option B
+    Option

 ### Partnership options

 Let us assume that you play different conventions with different partners.
 The option selector enables you to use certain options only when playing with a given partner.
 Example : you play weak NT with John and standard NT with Joe.
 This affects the NT rebid after the opening in a minor.
 The BBO user-id's of your partners can be specified in supplementary fields of the Options record.
 More than one name is allowed separated by a comma.
 When two user-id's separated by a + are specified with an option and both players are present, the option is activated automatically.
 Sample data :